cinar/indicatorts/src/indicator/volume/index.md

 - [Volume Price Trend (VPT)](#volume-price-trend-vpt)
 - [Volume Weighted Average Price (VWAP)](#volume-weighted-average-price-vwap)

+**NOTE:** All configuration objects for all indicators are optional.
+If no configuration object is passed, the default configuration will be used.
+Likewise, you may also partially pass a configuration object, and the default values will be used for the missing properties.

 #### Accumulation/Distribution (A/D)

 The [accumulationDistribution](./accumulationDistribution.ts) is a cumulative indicator that uses volume and price to assess whether a stock is being accumulated or distributed.